jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 }
 ```

-**perf-code-check:** implemented, will give false positives: any construction in a method will be flagged.
+**Rule name:** implemented, will give false positives: any construction in a method will be flagged.
 Construction in a static block, the safe way, will not be flagged.

 #### IUOXAR05